 - Dialectical behavior therapy (DBT) groups are held 1 time each week.

-Family therapy: At Youth Care, we feel strongly that family integration is key in helping our students manage the symptoms of reactive attachment disorder.
-Because of this, we work hard to ensure that our students’ families are heavily involved in the treatment process.
-Family therapy sessions are heldonce each week and are led by each student’s primary therapist.
+Family therapy: At Youth Care Treatment Center in Utah, we feel strongly that family integration is key in helping our students manage the symptoms of reactive attachment disorder.
+Because of this, we work hard to ensure that our students’ families are heavily involved in each patient’s RAD rehab process.
+Family therapy sessions are held once each week and are led by each student’s primary therapist.
 Additionally, Parent Days are held every 6 to 8 weeks, offering educational seminars, multifamily group therapy, parent support groups, family therapy sessions, and family recreational activities.

-Recreational therapy: When students engage in treatment for RAD at Youth Care, they will be offered a well-rounded approach to treatment that incorporates recreational activities into their schedules.
-Recreational therapy is designed to help students have a successful treatment experience by achieving physical, cultural, and social accomplishments.
+Recreational therapy: When students engage in treatment for RAD at our treatment center, they will be offered a well-rounded approach to treatment that incorporates recreational activities into their schedules.
+Recreational therapy is designed to help students have a successful RAD rehab experience by achieving physical, cultural, and social accomplishments.
 Recreational activities also provide students with opportunities to learn such valuable skills as teamwork, problem solving, communication, and trust.
 Furthermore, through participation in recreational activities, students can build better social skills, communication skills, coping skills, and interpersonal skills.
 They may also develop newfound interests, discover unknown talents, and experience an improvement in their self-esteem.
 Under the guidance and supervision of our licensed recreational therapist, students participate in in-house and community recreational activities 3 to 7 times per week.

 - Situational therapy